B8ni/bottoni/_posts/2022-10-26-aluminium-scraps-box-weight-random-forest-post.md

 Why?
 The application which manages the weighting/labeling process of scraps[^1] has been released about 2 years ago.
 Wouldn't surprise me if I found some strange data points, especially during first period of usage where operators were not comfortable yet with the system.

-Re-processing whole steps removing older 12k datapoints, seems to have better baseline model.
+Re-processing whole steps removing older 12k datapoints, seems to have generated a better baseline.
 ![]({{ site.baseurl }}/images/Pasted image 20221026121947.png)

 There's still miss-classification at around ``-900/-1000`` and ``900/1000``, it's worth investigating.
 However it's evident has been achieved an improvement.